Skip to content

 Each student is responsible for proper registration each semester via LionPATH.
 Prior to completion of the comprehensive examination, a student must be registered for at least nine credits each semester (excluding the summer semester) to maintain full-time student status.
 In situations where the total number of credits derived from formal coursework does not equal nine, additional required credits are secured by registering for an appropriate number of credits of Individual Studies (BMS 596) prior to passing the qualifying examination (USMLE Step 1 examination for MD/PhD students) or Thesis Research (BMS 600) after passing the qualifying examination but prior to passing the comprehensive examination.

-All formal coursework is generally completed prior to the scheduling of the comprehensive examination.
+All formal coursework is completed prior to the scheduling of the comprehensive examination.
 After completion of the comprehensive examination, students register for Thesis Preparation (601).
 A student remains eligible to take courses following successful completion of this examination, although this eligibility may have limitations.
 Each student should consult with the dissertation adviser and/or the BMS Director for details and limitations.

 It is important to note that students with a half-time assistantship may register for no more than 12 credits.
 Therefore, there may be circumstances where a student may be engaged in laboratory rotations or dissertation research but may not, due to the 12-credit maximum, register for Individual Studies or Thesis Research.